Dead Rising: Endgame: Plot

 Set between the events of Dead Rising 2 and 3, the story continues where Watchtower left off.
 Chase catches Lyons' crimes on camera; however, his boss refused to broadcast it due to fear the military will come and kill them.
-Lyons sends his agents to kill Chase; however, Chase escaped.
+Lyons sends his agents to kill Chase; however, Chase escapes.
 Garth is a skilled zombie killer and video game aficionado who talks a big and crude game to mask his gentle side.

 Rand is a handsome, cruel scientist who was hired by the government to find a cure for the raging zombie infection but instead is conducting horrendous experiments on the infected making the zombies faster and stronger.
 Sandra Lowe is a skilled computer hacker and Chase’s on-and-off girlfriend who joins him in his quest to battle the zombie-infested underground and stop General Lyons’ plan.
 George Hancock is the courageous whistleblower who compels Chase and his team to enter a zombie-infested city on a rescue mission.
 Jill is a news producer who joins Chase and his intrepid crew to infiltrate a secret laboratory and stop the carnage.

 Susan Ingot is the CEO of Phenotrans, the manufacturer of Zombrex, the vaccine that keeps the zombie infection at bay.
-It's reveal that Lyons and Phenotrans were behind the last outbreak at East Mission.
-Susan fears the military is planning to kill all the infected people and secretly plans unleashed a new zombie virus to stay in business.
-Phenotrans employees are against Ingot's plot and goes the reporter to disclosed reveal this information and gives her the evidence.
+It's revealed that Lyons and Phenotrans were behind the last outbreak at East Mission.
+Susan fears the military is planning to kill all the infected people and secretly plans a new zombie virus to stay in business.
 Chase and the others discover that Jordan is alive.
-Garth gets bitten by a fast zombie.
+Garth gets bitten by a fast zombie, which Zombrex cannot cure.
 George Hancock steals a new Zombie drug from Dr. Rand.

-Chase and his allies were able to stop the military's plan causing General Lyons to flee.
-George Hancock was underground to escape; however, was shot by Lyons's agents.
-The new drug that George stole is now lost underground.
+Chase and his allies stop the military's plan, causing General Lyons to flee.
+George Hancock escapes underground, but is shot by Lyons's agents.
+The new drug that George stole is now lost in the underground.